Elevate ordinary green beans with a Caesar salad twist. This dish is irresistible with creamy homemade dressing and a crunchy topping.

 - Lemony breadcrumbs add crunch and take this dish to the next level.

-- Ideal as a side dish or salad.
-Delicious warm and at room temperature.
+- Ideal as a side dish or salad served warm and at room temperature.

 For more Caesar salad mash-ups, try Warm Brussels Sprouts Caesar salad and Buffalo Chicken Caesar salad.